This is What Happens to Your Body When You Drink Water

 Your Brain is Focused

 Having a tough time staying on track at work?
 Try drinking a glass of water.
 Since your brain is made up of 80 percent water, it’s no wonder proper hydration keeps your noggin functioning at its best.
-According to a UK study, mental flexibility improves by 14 after consuming water.
+According to a statement published in the ACSM’s Health & Fitness Journal, a body water loss of 1 to 2 percent can impair cognitive performance.
 So drink up for memory and creativity!

 You Flush Out Toxins